SecretX33/ImageToPdf/README.md

 ## Features

-- Convert images to PDF files.
-- Convert images to JPG format with optional quality factor.
+- Convert images into PDF files, optionally also converting the images to JPG format using an optional quality factor to reduce file size.
-- Choose between creating a single PDF or multiple PDFs.
+- Create a single PDF with all images, or one PDF per image, at your choice.
 - Automatic sorting of inputted files based on different criteria, including name, name descending, created date, created date descending, modified date, and modified date descending.

 ## Download

 Download the latest compiled binary by clicking [HERE](https://github.com/SecretX33/ImageToPdf/releases/latest/download/ImageToPdf.jar).

-This is a Java (JVM) project, so remember to install [Java](https://adoptium.net/temurin/releases) 17 to run it if you don't have it already.
+This is a Java (JVM) project, so remember to install [Java 17](https://adoptium.net/temurin/releases/?version=17) to run it if you don't have it already.

 ## Quick Start